 "You know that you're all going to die if you keep this up," Sarenbo said, looking over the senshi floating in the air, crying out in pain.
 "I'm amazed you've all even managed to remain conscious for so long.
 The armors are truly items of incredible value."
 He looked over them again, measuring.
 Even now, all together, they weren't enough to equal the power that had defeated Arago.
 There was something missing… "Tell me where the armor is, you fools, or die by inches!"

-Sarenbo turned to look down at Ryo, who now wore the Wildfire armor, having summoned it as they neared the scene.
+Sarenbo turned to look down at Ryo, who now wore the Rekka armor, having summoned it as he neared the scene.
+He stood with Byakuen on the road and looked up at the demon and the orbs of energy floating beside him.

 Ryo took in the sight of the others trapped in the energy orbs.
-Now that he was so close, the dizziness was slightly blurring his vision every few seconds.
+Now that he was so close, the dizziness was slightly starting to blur his vision a bit.
 He tried to stand as still as possible to maintain some appearance of strength.
-And he hoped he didn't collapse any time soon.
-The sight of the demon floating in the air before the others… some sort of black and white frog armor monster…
+I hope I don't collapse any time soon...
+The sight of the demon floating in the air before the others… Some sort of black and white frog armor monster…

 He felt his blood grow hot and unsheathed his swords.